ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 >If you have an issue related to a Gateway provider, please be sure to contact them directly.
 See Gateways in the left menu.

 ### Telegram Chat
-You can chat with other member of the community in real time at:
+You can get help from other members of the community in real time at:

 - [BitSharesGroup](https://t.me/BitSharesGroup)
 - [ioBanker](https://t.me/ioBanker)